flimmbark-source/GrimmDominion/docs/prototype/technology.md

 - Addressables for streaming art assets and patching content without full client updates.
 - CI pipeline via GitHub Actions building Android/iOS dev builds nightly, running unit tests and integration smoke tests.

+## Codespaces Environment
+- Launch the repository in GitHub Codespaces using the provided `.devcontainer` definition, which pulls the `ghcr.io/game-ci/unity3d:ubuntu-2022.3.21f1-base-3.0` image so the Unity 2022.3.21f1 editor and URP toolchain match the project baseline.
+The container installs the C# and Unity debugger extensions and configures the workspace as a trusted Git directory.
+- On first boot the `post-create.sh` hook enables Git LFS, fetches tracked assets, and (when a `PHOTON_UPM_TOKEN` secret is provided) writes `~/.upm/upmconfig.toml` so Unity can authenticate to the Photon scoped registry for `com.photon.fusion.stub`.
+- Supply Unity license credentials as Codespaces secrets—either set `UNITY_LICENSE_CONTENT` with the serialized `.ulf` text or provide `UNITY_SERIAL`, `UNITY_EMAIL`, and `UNITY_PASSWORD` so the script can emit `.codespace-unity-env.example` for manual activation.
+The resulting license is stored under `${HOME}/.local/share/unity3d/Unity/Unity_lic.ulf`.
+- Mirror CI operations locally by running the same batch mode commands outlined in the GitHub Actions workflow (e.g., edit mode tests and Addressables builds) after `post-create` completes.
+  Environment variables such as `UNITY_LICENSE_CONTENT`, `UNITY_SERIAL`, and `PHOTON_UPM_TOKEN`
+  persist across terminals inside the Codespace, enabling headless builds.

 ## Telemetry & Analytics
 - Capture match length, role selection, win/loss, resource income rates, and objective completion times.
 - Use Unity Analytics or custom lightweight pipeline posting JSON to AWS API Gateway.